23 August 2007

-My earliest memories are with my mom.
-If I look backwards I can not imagine a single moment without my mom.
-Mom was always there, like a shadow, like a body guard.
-I was mom centric!
+My earliest memories are of Mom.
+In retrospect, I cannot imagine a single moment without her.
+Mom was always there, like a shadow, like a bodyguard.
+Life was mom centric!

-As a kid, strangers could not talk to me, they were politely denied access.
-I don’t have a single lone picture of my kid days; mom is there in every one of them!
+As a child, strangers could not talk to me, they were politely denied access.
+I don’t have a single lone picture of my kid days; Mom is there in every one of them!
 My toys were carefully scrutinized not to have any sharp edges, large enough not to swallow.

 Father and Son

-For a long time I thought Dad was a guest!
-He was working in the Middle East for most of his career.
-We could see him only once a year for a month during Christmas.
-He used to arrive just before Santa.
+For a long time, I thought Dad was a guest!
+He was working in the Middle East .
+We could see him only once a year, for a month, during Christmas.
+He used to come just before Santa.

-Those days, I was suspicious of this guy who talked, dressed and looked like me.
-I would wonder hours how could he emulate me so much.
-Only later, I realized the things are the other-way-around; that I was the one who got all the attributes from him.
+Those days, I was suspicious of him, who talked, dressed and looked like me.
+I would wonder for hours, how he could emulate me so much.
+Only later, I realized the things are the other-way-around.

 Samson’s assets

-Once a month my mom would take me to Raganna the village barber.
-He was the barber for my grand father, my dad, me and may be for my children too.
-Years will pass, kingdoms will fall, centuries will go, but Raganna the good man with his sharp scissors, simple smile, will be always available to serve the people in need of an emergency haircut!
+Once a month, Mom would take me to Raganna——the village barber.
+He was the barber for Grandfather, Dad, me and may be for my children too.
+(This prediction has been somewhat fulfilled: Raganna’s son gave my daughter——2 years now——her first hair-cut.
+A few weeks back the son shaved my daughter’s head.)
+Years will pass, kingdoms will fall, centuries will turn, but Raganna, the good man, with his sharp scissors, simple smile, will be always available to serve the people in need of an emergency haircut!

-“Madam, short hair will spoil the looks of the boy”
+“Ma’am, short hair will spoil the looks of the boy.”

 “Can’t do that boy, can’t imagine losing a good customer in this small village!”